In The 'Downton Abbey' Film, A Royal Visit Proves Rather A Spot Of Bother

 Mostly though, nothing changes.
 One character questions whether something, anything should, only to get a wincingly earnest reprimand that no, everything must remain precisely as it always has, for the aristocracy is the very soul of Britain, etc. etc.

-You will be forgiven if you find yourself absent-mindedly gazing off to the left of the movie screen at this moment, as if you might catch a glimpse of writer/director Fellowes, eagerly mouthing along.
+You will be forgiven if you find yourself absent-mindedly gazing off to the left of the movie screen at this moment, as if you might catch a glimpse of writer Fellowes, eagerly mouthing along.
 It certainly feels like an act of cinematic ventriloquism, that scene.

 What you do get, in the absence of any measurable change or growth, is endings.
 In the film's final minutes, every.
 Single.
 Character.
 Gets a last line of dialogue that is clearly intended to be their final line of dialogue.
 It feels at once like a summing up, and a winding down.